 Almost all of these displacements are occurring in developing countries, where people have fewer resources on hand to cope with progressive shifts or sudden disasters.

-What’s the forecast for the future?
+What’s the forecast for the future and climate change?

 The impacts of climate change continue to exceed previous scientific forecasts, worsening and multiplying at dramatic rates that will only be amplified in the years to come.

 Access to clean water is likely to become even more limited, and the risk of hunger and famine will become even greater than it is today.
-By 2050, climate change has the potential to increase the number of people at risk of hunger by as much as 20 percent.
+By 2050, climate change reportedly has the potential to increase the number of people at risk of hunger by as much as 20 percent.
 The majority of those at risk live in Africa.

 Tens of millions of people are expected to be forced from their homes in the next decade as a result of climate change.
 This would be the biggest refugee crisis the world has ever seen.